sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/Draft/week1/README.md

    *  Brief conclusion:
 The simulations show that the magnitude of the bias depends primar- ily on the proportion of patients who are informatively censored and secondarily on the hazard ratio between those who are informatively censored and those who remain on study.

+2. Alternative method?

+   * *A Model for Informative Censoring* [paper link](https://github.com/sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/blob/master/Draft/week1/papers/A%20Model%20for%20Informative%20Censoring.pdf)

+   * 1989

+   * Introduce a new method: modified Kaplan-Meier estimator (MKME).

+   * An additional assumption: censoring only happens in high risk subpopulation.

+   * It mentioned that: "Williams and Lagakos (1977) and Lagakos and Williams (1978) defined a "cone-class" of censoring models that are indexed by a parameter eE [0, 1].
+When e= 0, censoring immediately precedes death; fI is the appropriate esti- mator of S(·).
+When e = 1, the KME is the appropriate estimator."